mvolkmann/blog/src/smalltalk/41-morphic.md

 ## Morphs

-Any morph be embedded in another.
+Any `Morph` be embedded in another.
 However, some morphs (such as `WorldMorph` and `LayoutMorph`) are more intended to have submorphs than others.

-Each morph holds a reference to its parent morph in its instance variable `owner`.
+Each `Morph` holds a reference to its parent `Morph` in its instance variable `owner`.
-Each morph stores its children (embedded) morphs in its `Array` instance variable `submorphs`.
+Each `Morph` stores its children (embedded) morphs in its `Array` instance variable `submorphs`.

-Morphic uses the term "extent" to describe the width and height of a morph.
+Morphic uses the term "extent" to describe the width and height of a `Morph`.
 It is represented by a `Point` object with an `x` instance variable that holds the width and a `y` instance variable that holds the height.

-The location of a morph is represented by a `MorphicTranslation` object that has the instance properties `deltaX` and `deltaY`.
+The location of a `Morph` is represented by a `MorphicTranslation` object that has the instance properties `deltaX` and `deltaY`.

-Each morph can store additional properties in its `properties` instance variable which holds a reference to a `Dictionary` of key/value pairs.
+Each `Morph` can store additional properties in its `properties` instance variable which holds a reference to a `Dictionary` of key/value pairs.

 ## Creating and Modifying Morphs